Arrive in Quito, Ecuador

 |Dates||Forfeited Amount per Person|

-Average temperatures range from the mid-50’s to low-60’s °F at night up to the 70’s °F during the day.
-The water temperature averages 68–73°F. Average temperatures during your mainland excursion range from nighttime lows in the 50’s °F to mid 60’s °F to daytime highs from mid 60’s °F to low 80’s °F.
+Average temperatures range from the low to mid-60’s°F at night up to the 80’s°F during the day.
+The water temperature averages 70–74°F. Average temperatures during your mainland excursion range from nighttime lows in the 50’s°F to mid 60’s°F to daytime highs from mid 60’s°F to low 80’s°F.

-Walks on shore vary from short strolls on the beach to a few miles over broken and uneven terrain.
-Those who are not accustomed to walking long distances will still enjoy most activities as you travel at a pace that allows you to see, appreciate, and photograph the unique nature of the Galápagos.
+Walks on shore vary from short strolls on the beach to a few miles over uneven terrain.
+Those who are not accustomed to walking long distances will still enjoy most activities as your pace allows you to see, appreciate, and photograph the unique nature of the Galápagos.
 If you anticipate struggling with the walks, plan to do some hiking beforehand to get in good condition for the trip.
 You must be comfortable going up and down stairs on board and getting in and out of the panga (small boat).
 The more fit you are, the more you will enjoy your time in nature!

 Flights we book for you: Round-trip flights between Quito (UIO) and Baltra (GPS).
 The cost of this round-trip booking will be added to your final trip balance.

 May and June are the best months to see breeding activity, especially bird courtship.
 Waved albatross perform their exquisite courtship dance, and some may already have eggs.
 Frigatebirds will court females by inflating their blood red throat sacs while clattering their bills, quivering their wings, and waving their heads back and forth; great frigatebirds courtship will wind down on Genovesa, while magnificent frigatebirds courtship will be active on North Seymour.
 Because the well-known blue-footed booby is an opportunistic breeder, so it’s very hard to predict its activity, we may or may not see them courting, but we have reliably seen courtship in previous years during these months.
 You may even see a few chicks!